just-work/fffw/docs/source/transcoding.rst

 2. Add one or more ``Input`` files to it
 3. If necessary, initialize some processing graph
 4. Add one or more ``Output`` files
-5. Run command with :py:meth:`fffw.encoding.ffmpeg.FFMPEG.run`
+5. Run command with :py:meth:`FFMPEG.run <fffw.encoding.ffmpeg.FFMPEG.run>`